Gary Beauchamp

 During the 2009–2010 academic year, Dr. Beauchamp served on the Institute of Medicine Committee on Strategies to Reduce Sodium Intake in the United States, and after the release of the committee's report, spoke widely about its recommendations.

+Dr. Beauchamp was awarded Ig Nobel Prize for "studying what a nursing baby experiences when the baby’s mother eats garlic".